-Ultimate Guide to Summer Berry Picking ~ berry picking is a summer experience no one should miss.
-But when?
+Berry picking is a summer experience no one should miss.
+But how?
+When?
 Where?
-How?
-I’ve got you covered with everything you need to know for a successful summer of picking!
+I’ve got you covered with everything you need to know in this ultimate guide to summer berry picking.

 If you’ve ever picked your own summer berries you know it’s an exhilarating experience, and the memories last a lifetime.
 Everything comes together ~ the weather, the location, the flavors, there’s something primal about foraging for your own delicious fruit.
 And then to come home and bake up something wonderful with it ~ that’s my idea of heaven.

-Berries are generally in season from spring through summer, and some go into fall, but every state will have a slightly different berry season, so check your particular area on this Harvest Calendar ~ it will tell you when each berry will be ripe and ready to pick in your state.
+Berries are generally in season from spring through summer, with some varieties ripening well into fall.
+Every state will have a slightly different berry season, so check your particular area on this Harvest Calendar ~ it will tell you when each berry will be ripe and ready to pick in your state.

 - Local farms: Chances are, wherever you live, there’s a farm within driving distance where you can pick your own berries.
 Pick Your Own is a great resource for finding them, along with all sorts of food related festivals and events in your area.
 Get started by clicking on your state in the interactive map.